 - A $50 late fee will be charged for any certificates renewed after the end of their renewal period.
-This will go into effect September 1, 2018 following an amnesty period where renewal of any certificates will be allowed without additional fees.

 Below are the continuing education and professional engagement requirements to be submitted with your renewal.
 These apply to all certification levels.

 Renewal requirements include (a) documentation of 30 hours of continuing education in at least two of the five competency domains or (b) documentation of completion of two of the eight alternate activities listed below.

 Reviewing the Competencies for Professional Child & Youth Work Practitioners (2010) can help determine in which domain to claim a professional development activity.
 Certificates issued by the training provider that do not split the content into multiple competency domains can only be claimed in one competency area.